jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 {term}`Plugins <plugin>` are JupyterLab's fundamental building blocks which define functionality and business logic.
 {term}`Extensions <extension>` are the delivery mechanism or "container" for plugins.
-Extensions are the thing that end-users `pip install`
+Extensions are the thing that end-users `pip install`.

 :::{pull-quote}
 End-users care about extensions, and developers care about plugins.